 “I wish I could hear what they are saying,” said Emily.

-“We'll watch it back at the hotel,” said Sean, “They repeat these shows every hour.”
+“We'll watch it back at the hotel,” said Sean, “They repeat these broadcasts every hour.”

 After dinner, back at their suite, Sean fiddled with the TV's remote until he found the cable news channel.
 When the broadcast cycle returned to the feature on Iceland, Sean turned the sound up.
 Over a background of Led Zeppelin’s Immigrant Song, the announcer began: